sbsolidarity/hotline/README.md

 1. Copy `config/application.json.template` to
    `config/application.json` and add the hostname assigned by ngrok.

+1. Copy `config/responders.json.template` to `config/responders.json`
+   and add the phone numbers that should be notified when new reports are added.

 1. In the Twilio phone number management page, set the Voice Webhook to be the ngrok hostname plus the value of `voice_callback` in `config/twilio.json`.
 Set the Messaging Webhook to be the ngrok